jyotibhanot/dubizzle-coding-challenge/code/terraform-vpc/README.md

 Each `.tf` file in the `tf` subdirectory is Terraform playbook where our VPC resources are being created.
 The `variables.tf` file contains all the variables being used and their values are being populated by the settings in the `variables.tfvars`.

-To begin, start by issuing the following command inside the `tf` directory:
+To begin, start by issuing the following command inside the `terraform current working` directory:

 ```
 $ terraform init